What is My Personal Injury Case Worth?

 Maggie Smith is single, has no children, but is a high wage earner and was in line for a promotion prior to the collision.
 Maggie missed time from work which caused her significant lost wages and maybe even caused her to miss out on her promotion.
 This is likely to affect her career trajectory going forward in numerous ways, which will also affect her emotionally.

 The way these losses are valued are different.
-The personal effects on Jane and Maggie are different, even though everything about their collisions and purely physical injuries are exactly the same.
+The personal effects on Jane and Maggie are different.
+Their harms and losses are different.
+This is true even though everything about their collisions and physical injuries are exactly the same.
 Again, there would be many other differences between the Jane and Maggie that would affect how their respective cases are valued.
 And they all matter.

 How do we learn what your personal injury case is worth?